cnescatlab/sonar-cnes-report/README.md

 - Plugin mode is made to provide an easier usage than standalone usage.
 If you need to use advanced features you should use plugin in standalone.

+- Plugin mode is compatible with SonarQube branch feature.

 - During execution, the plugin mode use the `${SONARQUBE_HOME}/temp` folder.
 It writes some files, zip these files and send them to client.
 Files are deleted after download.
 If you interrupt plugin